 This program will provide you with the technical skills and expertise required to work in the high-demand world of personal computers, networking and application support to meet the information technology (IT) needs of modern organizations.

 The program curriculum addresses the technical aspects of commonly used components and troubleshooting techniques for:

 You will also learn how to develop your communication and administrative skills and be trained in critical-thinking skills designed to help you respond to many technical challenges.
 As a graduate, you will be able to:

-Note: To ensure you make an informed decision about your IT career path, a common first semester is offered for the Computer Systems Technician, Computer Systems Technology, Computer Programmer and Computer Programmer Analyst programs.
+Note: To ensure you make an informed decision about your IT career path, a common first semester is offered for the Computer Systems Technician, Computer Systems Technology, Computer Systems Technician – Transfer to Ontario Tech University, Computer Programming, and Computer Programming and Analysis programs.
 This approach will give you an opportunity to explore the systems/programming applications and networking/hardware applications of the IT sector.

 Students may choose to pursue the following industry certifications, which could require additional exams and/or related work experience to qualify: